clustericious/Test-Clustericious-Cluster/README.md

     You can specify additional directories to search using the `lite_path` argument to the constructor.

+    This can also be a PSGI application.
+In this case it needs to be in the `__DATA__` section of your test and it must have a name in the form `script/app.psgi`.
+This also requires [Mojolicious::Plugin::MountPSGI](https://metacpan.org/pod/Mojolicious::Plugin::MountPSGI) already be installed so if you use this feature make sure you declare that as a prereq.

 - list reference in the form: \[ string, hashref \]

     The string is taken to be the [Mojolicious](https://metacpan.org/pod/Mojolicious) application name.